(Translate this site)

 Tom thought it funny though.
 Considering all else which had transpired that day.

 Tom and I found us a greasy spoon away from all the shiny fast food places near the interstate, just in case more posse remnants were still around.
-Man, but that was some of the best tasting but otherwise God-awful food I ever had.
+Man, but that was some of the best tasting but otherwise most God-awful food I ever had.
 It gave me some really bad gas pains and a bit of explosive diarrhea later that night.
-But I wasn't sick for long.
-Luckily it didn't hit me until I was well within emergency range of a bathroom at my parents' place.
-Even then though I barely made it!
+Luckily the worst of it didn't hit me until I had easy access to a bathroom.
+But it was a close thing, still.
+Yuck!

 I hoped the same thing didn't happen to Tom after he resumed his trip!
 Yikes!